How to Fix a Floppy Iris After Cataract Surgery

 What are the Side Effects of a Floppy Iris?

+An adverse side effect of a floppy iris is direct transillumination.
+Direct transillumination refers to light shining straight through the damaged areas of the iris.
 When this happens, it’s the reason that patients with a floppy iris experience increased symptoms of glare.
 When you see severe glare, you can no longer tolerate bright lights.

 Glare also makes it impossible to drive at night or go outside in the sun without wearing dark sunglasses.
 Other possible side effects of a floppy iris include: